 Asian championships 2017 was a real breakthrough tournament for Japan’s young Miu Hirano.
 She turned just 17 on the same day when she won the women’s singles final and took the gold medal!

 Miu Hirano has won against Ding Nìng.
 It was a big surprise.
 Because at this time, players and coaches are not very familiar with this aggressive hitting style.
 Miu Hirano played a lot of long balls, and then attack to the wide corner.
 It’s so pressured to play with this style.

 And then, Miu Hirano has won 4-0 against Zhu Yu Ling.

-And in the final, she won Chen Meng to become the youngest Asian Champion in the history.
+And in the final, she won Chen Meng to become the youngest Asian Champion in history.

-Liu Guoliang has analyzed this defeat of Chinese Women Team.
-And he confirmed that Miu Hirano is the real talent.
+Liu Guoliang has analyzed this defeat of the Chinese Women Team.
+And he confirmed that Miu Hirano is a real talent.

 He proposed that the team should “learn” from this defeat, and asked the team to study this “trend” in table tennis.